Statistics Definitions > Line Graph

-A line graph is used to show how values change.
+A line graph shows how values change.
 For example, you could plot how your child grows over time.
 Line graphs can also be used to show how functions change.
 A function is just an equation that gives you a unique output for every input.
-For example, y=- 4/5x + 3 is a function because you’ll get a unique value for y when you put in any number for x.
+For example, y = – 4/5x + 3 is a function because you’ll get a unique value for y when you put in any number for x.

 The most usual type of data you’ll find on a line graph is how something changes over time.
 A line graph that shows changes over time is sometimes called a Timeplot.

 Line graphs have a horizontal axis (the x-axis) and a vertical axis (the y-axis).
 In most cases, time is plotted on the horizontal axis.